-Yet there was a rub: Air contains 78% nitrogen, an inert gas that is insoluble in water, so it leaves a trail of bubbles behind a speeding torpedo.
-This streak of white foam could be readily recognized by the target ship and enabled it to take evasive action.
-It was after many years that this disadvantage was eliminated by the introduction of battery-driven electric motors to replace the compressed air propellant system.
+Older versions of the torpedo have a downfall when it comes to its movement underwater.
+Since air contains 78% nitrogen, an inert gas that is insoluble in water, it would leave a trail of bubbles behind a bursting torpedo.
+This streak of white foam could be easily recognized by the target ships, which allows it to take evasive actions.

 Interestingly, engineers developed a way to eliminate this disadvantage after many years.
 It became possible during the introduction of battery-driven electric motors to replace the air propellant system.